-The Doctor of Philosophy (PhD) program in Environment and Resource Studies (ERS) is devoted to understanding and pursuing sustainability in a dynamic and complex world, and to considering and integrating understanding across disciplines and scales from the organism to the planet.
+The Doctor of Philosophy (PhD) program in Social and Ecological Sustainability is devoted to understanding and pursuing sustainability in a dynamic and complex world, and to considering and integrating understanding across disciplines and scales from the organism to the planet.

-Three broad conceptual themes guide the design and delivery of the ERS PhD program:
+Three broad conceptual themes guide the design and delivery of the PhD program:

 - Assessing the theoretical foundations and practical implications of progress towards sustainable societies, and application of this analysis as a broad context for specific work in particular situations;